tkendo/makerspace/README.md

 # README #

+NOTE: origsrc directory is copy of original code from first semester.
+All new changes will be in other directories.

 ### What is this repository for? ###

 * Code behind the Maker Space RFID Lockout-Tagout project for MEE/ECE 432L.